jjbarr/resume/resume.typ

     title: "Undergraduate Researcher"
 )
-- Developed verification programs for a persistent, NVRAM-backed object store using the "spin" model checking tool.
+- Developed verification programs for a persistent, NVRAM-backed object store using the `spin` model checking tool.
 - Built generic, reusable components for simulating the CPU-to-memory interface, suitable for modelling other low-level multithreaded software's behavior with a variety of cache coherency models.